Skip to main content

 Current News

-Vanessa Hawkins focuses on ocean observations near glaciers as a PhD student at Oregon State University, College of Earth, Ocean and Atmospheric Science.
+Vanessa uses ocean observations to study glacier ice-ocean interactions as a PhD student at Oregon State University.

-During her undergraduate work, “I learned that I gravitate toward hands-on work where I can use physics as a tool to understand our changing planet, a topic I’m passionate about,” she says.
+During her undergraduate work, “I learned that I gravitate toward hands-on research where I can use physics as a tool to understand our changing planet, a topic I’m passionate about,” she says.
 “I decided to study physical oceanography at OSU, where I work with an incredible team to take ocean observations near glaciers.”
-She is a second year ARCS scholar at Oregon State University, College of Earth, Ocean and Atmospheric Science.
+She is a second year ARCS scholar at Oregon State University in the College of Earth, Ocean and Atmospheric Sciences.

-I study ocean currents at a glacier in southeast Alaska (Xeitl Sit’ / LeConte Glacier), which is thought to behave similarly to Greenland’s glaciers.
-When you approach this glacier from the research vessel, it stands about 150 to 200 feet above the ocean surface, and the ice extends over 500 feet deep.
-A substantial amount of rainwater and surface melt water drains into the ocean.
-Since this fresh water is much lighter than the heavy, salty ocean water, it forms a rising current called a “buoyant plume.”
-Under the water, this plume looks like a smokestack rising along the ice face.
+I study ocean currents at a glacier in southeast Alaska (Xeitl Sít' / LeConte Glacier), which is thought to behave similarly to Greenland’s glaciers.
+When you approach this glacier from the research vessel, it stands about 150 to 200 feet above the ocean surface, but the ice actually extends over 500 feet deep.
+At this depth, a substantial amount of rainwater and surface meltwater drains into the ocean (enough to cover a football field in a foot of water in 7 seconds!).
+Since this fresh water is much lighter than the heavy, salty ocean water, it forms a rising current called a buoyant plume.
+Underwater, the buoyant plume looks like a smokestack rising along the ice face.

 It is difficult and dangerous to approach the glacier closely, so we use a fleet of robotic drifting instruments to study the buoyant plume.
-From our research vessel we release three to five drifters from about 1,000 feet away.
-The drifters measure ocean temperature, salinity and velocity, which I use in my research to understand how the water transforms as the drifters journey through the current.
-We have not been able to study buoyant plume dynamics with this kind of instrument before.
-We hope to learn about small-scale mixing and how it varies in the plume over space and time.
+The drifters measure ocean temperature, salinity, and velocity, which I use in my research to understand how the water transforms as the drifters journey through the current.
+We have not been able to study buoyant plume dynamics with this kind of instrument before, and we hope to learn about small-scale mixing and how it varies in the plume over space and time.

-Our project at Xeitl Sit’ involves observational oceanographers, engineers and modelers at Oregon State University, University of Washington and North Carolina Chapel Hill.
-Expeditions happen in the summer.
-Our team spent two weeks on a research vessel in July 2024 and 2025.
+Our project at Xeitl Sit’ involves observational oceanographers, engineers and modelers at Oregon State University, the University of Washington, and the University of North Carolina Chapel Hill.
+Expeditions happen in the summer: our team spent two weeks on a research vessel collecting data in July 2024 and 2025.
+The glacier environment is challenging, though: sometimes plans must change because of bad weather, too much ice cover, or malfunctioning instruments.
+It’s important to be flexible, stay alert, and work as a team—we want to prioritize the safety of the scientists and the ship’s crew.

 Vanessa is a second year ARCS scholar and her award donors are Lara Ogg and Alexa Cunningham.